 – If you’re lucky enough to realise your error before starting the engine do not start it.
 Let an assistant at the fuel station know that you’ve put the wrong fuel in your car.

 – You’ll then need to move your car out of the way whilst you wait for help.
 Put the car in neutral and get help pushing it out of the way.

 – If you have breakdown cover give them a call and they should be able to come out to you and perform a fuel drain and flush.
 You’ll also need to inform your insurance company.

 – If you don’t have breakdown cover and aren’t covered for misfuelling on your insurance the fuel station may be able to give you the number for a local company offering fuel drain and flush services.

-However putting the wrong fuel in your car can cause substantial damage to your engine and result in your car being off the road for some time whilst it has costly repairs.
-The RAC suggest that as a worst case scenario it could cost in the region of five thousand pounds!
+However, putting the wrong fuel in your car can cause substantial damage to your engine and result in your car being off the road for some time whilst it has costly repairs.
+The RAC suggest that in a worst-case scenario it could cost in the region of five thousand pounds!

 Some insurers won’t cover misfuelling, whilst others cover it under accidental damage.
 Some insurers will cover the entire service whilst others will only cover the damage and won’t cover any breakdown costs.
 We recommend checking with your insurer to see where you stand.

 – Make sure you’re concentrating when you go to fuel up

 – Don’t just rely on the colour of the pump to indicate the fuel, read the text on the pump as well